FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 -Block access to all resources in a zone.
 _(Incorrect.
 Responding to outages of zonal resources is a key capability in addressing availability.)_

--Load test your application to see how it responds.
+**-Load test your application to see how it responds.**
+_(Correct!
+Designing for increased customer demand is one way to ensure scalability.)_

 6.